 |Beauty Junkees Mini Flat Angle Contouring Makeup Brush||Prime||Buy On Amazon||Buy Beauty Junkees Mini Flat Angle Contouring Makeup Brush On Amazon|

 |Real Techniques Sculpt & Shape Dual Ended 2-in-1 Makeup Brush||Prime||Buy On Amazon||Buy Real Techniques Sculpt & Shape Dual Ended 2-in-1 Makeup Brush On Amazon|

 |Keshima Angled Blush Brush||Prime||Buy On Amazon||Buy Keshima Angled Blush Brush On Amazon|

 |Pippa of London Studio FX Fan Highlighter Brush||Prime||Buy On Amazon||Buy Pippa of London Studio FX Fan Highlighter Brush On Amazon|

 Choosing the Right Brush for Contouring

-Now that you’ve learned the basics for how to contour and which brushes you need, are you ready to give it a try?
+Now that you’ve learned the basics for how to contour and which brushes you need for contouring, are you ready to give it a try?
 Remember, everything takes some time to learn, so give yourself some grace and plenty of practice time if you don’t get it perfect right off the bat.

 Learn more about contouring and choosing the best makeup brushes with these related posts on our blog: